 In this category, the D2D networks configuration is built based on the control level of the BS in the communication process [9] [16]:

 Stand-Alone D2D: This model is similar to ad-hoc network where the devices communicate with each other in a distributed manner without the help of cellular system BS.
-Moreover, in this model, fixed infrastructure such as access points or BS is not a prerequisite the devices rely on local hardware capabilities and that’s why it called stand-alone D2D [18-19].
+Moreover, in this model, fixed infrastructure such as access points or BS is not a prerequisite the devices rely on local hardware capabilities, hence the use of the term “stand-alone D2D.”
+[18-19].

 Network Control D2D: In this model, the cellular system BS has the full control of the D2D connection [18].in this model, fixed infrastructure such as access points or BS is a requirement the devices do not rely on local hardware capabilities and that’s why it called network control D2D [18-19].